codahale/veil/docs/src/design/sres.md

 \text{Absorb}(K) \\
 $$

-Fourth, a 32-byte key $Z$ is extracted from the hash and used to initialize a keyed duplex instance:
+Fourth, a 32-byte key $Z$ is extracted from the duplex and used to initialize a keyed duplex instance:

 $$
 Z \gets \text{SqueezeKey}(32) \\